Alexjblom/SSIcomms/SSIComms project summary_ver2.md

 One such application  protocol is the “Present proof protocol”, a way to exchange credentials.

 #### 2.1.1.
 The out-of-band message
-Establishing a DID-based connection starts by Alice sending an out-of-band message to Bob.
+Establishing a DIDComm connection starts by Alice sending an out-of-band message to Bob.
 Besides key material and an identifier, the message contains the endpoint where Alice wishes to receive Bob’s DIDComm messages.
 Alice is free to use any means of communications to send her out-of-band message.

 ### 2.2.
 SIP